TOMILO87/datalogi_matematiker_projekt/doc/lab_notebook.md

 - Fixed frequency table bug.
 - When analyzing the real dataset it works for 1000000 elements, then when analyzing whole datset run into "Exception in thread "main" java.lang.StackOverflowError" which seems to happen when we are counting components.
-- Also realized that my frequency table with intervals of even size might not be apropriate becuase most nodes have a samll degree and therefore are clustered in bin 1.
-Might mix.
+- Also realized that my frequency table with intervals of even size might not be apropriate becuase most nodes have a small degree and therefore are clustered in bin 1.
+I might mix in a later version.

 - Tried to fix "Exception in thread "main" java.lang.OutOfMemoryError: Java heap space: failed reallocation of scalar replaced objects".
 After some reserch I found that thet I probably do not use maximum RAM in my Virtual Machine (Ubuntu on Windows).
 - This site provided more information and a soultion https://medium.com/@hwimalasiri/how-to-increase-maximum-heap-size-of-jvm-in-ubuntu-e836b15284eb: